smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 where:

-* expose ElasticSearch as "elastic.demo.openk9.local".
-In order to use this hostname I have to register it in my hosts file
+* expose ElasticSearch as *elastic.demo.openk9.local*.
+In order to use this hostname register it in my hosts file

-* provide both http and https access (using the self-signed certificates produced by the cert-manager)
+* provide both http and https access(using the self-signed certificates produced by the cert-manager)

 * use the headless service to get the IPs of the pods and allow Traefik to apply its load-balancing logics.

-At this point, after updating the hosts file, if you open a browser on "http: //elastic.demo.openk9.local" you should get the json with the server info.
+At this point, after updating the hosts file, if you open a browser on [http://elastic.demo.openk9.local](http://elastic.demo.openk9.local) you should get the json with the server info.

 ## Kibana v7.15.0